 • uses loan drawdown facilities for small amounts citing the reason for withdrawal as ‘support payments’

-• indicates a customer is has links to terrorist groups or terrorism activities
+• has links to terrorist groups or terrorism activities

-• indicates a customer displays extremist ideologies (for example, social, political, environmental etc.)
+• displays extremist ideologies.
+For example, social, political, environmental etc.

 Actions and controls